Ada-Developers-Academy/core-unit-3/calling-apis/get-requests-with-axios.md

 1. How do we determine what to do if the `GET` request fails?
 1. What does "finish successfully" mean to `axios`?

-Let's see what answers we can get when we observe [the following code that makes a `GET` request](https://replit.com/@adacore/GET-Requests-With-axios-Demo#index.js):
+Let's take a look at [Jamel's project repo](https://github.com/AdaGold/get-requests-with-axios-demo) and see what answers we can get when we observe the following code from `src/index.js` that makes a `GET` request:

 <!-- prettier-ignore-start -->
 ```js